 Reporters may also need to use data collected in different years.
 For example, institutions may need to use their 2020 financial data and their 2018 emissions data together if this is their latest information.
 PCAF recommends using the most recent data available and aligning them as much as possible.

 PCAF provides guidance for their data quality scores to help institutions rate the reliability of their information.
-The score itself ranges from one to five, with one being the highest-quality data and five being the lowest quality.
+The score itself ranges from one to five, with one being data with the highest reliability and five being the lowest reliability.

 Data quality criteria vary with each asset class.
 Institutions must follow PCAF’s guidance and provide an explanation of how they’ve assessed their data’s quality.
 The data quality score for scope 1 and 2 emissions must also be separate from their scope 3 emissions.